tretapey/raisincss/README.md

 ### Flex

 We can use `.flex` to set 'display:flex' on an element.
-Also we can set this property on each breakpoint:
+Also, we can set this property on each breakpoint:

 - `.sm:flex`
 - `.md:flex`